NightWatch Portal information

 The blue graph depicts the measured heart rate in beats per minute.
 If you hover over this graph with your cursor, you will see the heart rate value at that point in time.
 It is also possible to zoom in on the graph.
 Click and drag in the plot area to zoom in.
 Some notifications might be visible in this graph.
 Seizure alarms are depicted as red alarm bells in the graph and other notifications reported by NightWatch are shown as blue info icons.

-• Motion 1 = Subtle motions detected which might relate to epileptic activity
+Rhythmic movements = Rhythmic movements have been detected which might relate to epileptic activity

-• Motion 2 = Motions detected which might relate to epileptic activity
+Vibrating movements = Vibrating/muscle tension movements have been detected which might relate to epileptic activity

-• Motion 3 = Wild motions detected which might relate to epileptic activity
+Shaking movements = Wild shaking movements have been detected which might relate to epileptic activity

-• Heart rate increase = The heart rate rose suspiciously fast
+Heart rate increase = The heart rate rose suspiciously

-• Tachycardia = The current heart rate is suspiciously high
+High heart rate = The current heart rate is suspiciously high compared to a moment before

 The technical notifications can consist of the following: